-As a rule of thumb, lending institutions will generally fund towards the purchase of a motel, up to 70% of the freehold value and 30%-40% of the leasehold value, and for management rights businesses up to 80% of the unit title value and between 30%-40% of the business value of the management rights agreement.
-This is dependent on individual circumstances and best to speak with your financial institution to confirm your borrowing capacity at the earliest opportunity in the buying process.
+As a rule of thumb, lending institutions will generally fund towards the purchase of a motel, up to 65% of the freehold value and dependent on the lender and subject to serviceability anywhere from 30%-65% of the leasehold value, and for management rights businesses up to 80% of the unit title value and again dependent on the lender anywhere from 30%-50% of the business value of the management rights agreement.
+This is dependent on individual circumstances and it is best to speak with your financial institution, to confirm your borrowing capacity, at the earliest opportunity in the buying process.

-The amount lent to any given person or organisation is usually limited by the collateral they can provide and their ability to repay the loan.
-The larger the business loan, the more security required and the greater the repayments need to be.
-Lenders will look at your assets and liabilities as well as the assets of the business.
+The amount lent to any given person or organisation is usually limited by the collateral they can provide, and their ability to repay the loan.
+The larger the business loan, the more security required, and the greater the repayments need to be.
+Lenders will look at your assets and liabilities (As a fall back or supporting security) as well as the assets of the business.
 They will then consider the debt servicing ability of the business and any other outside income you can introduce or debt you are currently servicing.

 SECURITY: The banks are risk adverse now and it is very difficult, but not impossible, to get a loan without security.
 Your home is a good place to start and the banks will generally lend up to 80% of its value, commercial property lending ranges from 50% to 70% depending on the property offered.

 Anything else will more than likely not be acceptable to the bank.

 DEBT SERVICING: If you are in a start-up business or can’t provide historical trading figures you will find the banks unwilling to help you.

 - The last 3 years Profit and Loss

 - The Projections going forward for approximately 18 months